National Basketball League (Singapore)

-The National Basketball League (NBL) is the first-tier basketball league in Singapore.
+The National Basketball League, also known as the Singapore Premier Basketball League, is the first-tier basketball league in Singapore.
 It was established in 2011 and founded by the Basketball Association of Singapore (BAS).
 Matches are played at the Singapore Basketball Centre in Aljunied.

 The league currently exists out of ten teams.
 The champions of each season are eligible to play in the qualifying rounds of the Basketball Champions League Asia.

 Siglap Basketball Club and Engtat Hornets hold the record for most championships with three each.